Pattern Formation in Quantum Hierarchical Cellular Neural Networks: Introduction

-describes the standard CTQWs on graphs, see e.g. \cite{Farhi-Gutman} -\cite{Zuniga-Chacon}.
+describes the standard CTQWs on graphs; see, e.g. \cite{Farhi-Gutman} -\cite{Zuniga-Chacon}.

-It is relevant to mention that there is another type of Schr\"{o}dinger equations on graphs, see \cite{Noja} and the references therein.
+It is relevant to mention that there is another type of Schr\"{o}dinger equation on graphs; see \cite{Noja} and the references therein.
 In this context, a Schr\"{o}dinger equation on a graph is a collection of ordinary Schr\"{o}dinger equations parametrized by the graph's edges, where the vertices encode boundary conditions for the equations.
 To the best of our understanding, this type of Schr\"{o}dinger equation is not related at all to the equations considered here.
 On the other hand, in \cite{Verdon et al}, see also \cite{Ceschini et al}, the quantum graph neural networks (QGNNs) were introduced.
 In this approach, a discrete Hamiltonian is constructed from a graph, and the network is defined by an evolution operator obtained as products of exponentials of this Hamiltonian.
 These networks are completely different from the ones considered here.

 The paper is organized as follows.
 In Section \ref{Section_2}, we present some basic results from $p$-adic analysis that are needed here.
-In Section \ref{Section_3}, we introduce the p-adic QNNs; Section \ref{Section_4} is dedicated to the discretization of the QNNs.
+In Section \ref{Section_3}, we introduce the $p$-adic QNNs; Section \ref{Section_4} is dedicated to the discretization of the QNNs.
 In Section \ref{Section_5}, new QNNs on simple graphs are presented.
+Section \ref{Section_6A} presents a discussion comparing quantum machine learning (QML) against the new $p$-adic QCNNs.
 Section \ref{Section_6} is dedicated to numerical simulations.
-The conclusions and discussion are presented in the Section \ref{Section_7}.
-The reader may consult this section for further discussion of connections to quantum models of brain activity and open problems.
-The Appendix is dedicated to the existence of local solutions for certain $p$-adic Schr\"odinger equations.
-In a forthcoming paper, we will investigate the existence of stationary patterns produced by QNNs of type (\ref{Model 3}), like traveling waves, i.e, solutions of the form $\psi\left(\left\vert x\right\vert _{p}+vt\right) $, $\psi:\mathbb{R}\rightarrow \mathbb{C}$.
+Section \ref{Section_7A} discusses the computational complexity of the $p$-adic QCNNs.
+Finally, in Section \ref{Section_7}, we present the conclusions and a general discussion.
+The Appendix is dedicated to the existence of global solutions for certain $p$-adic Schr\"{o}dinger equations.